divyanshojha99/GFG_SDE_Challenge/README.md

 1. Start the server:

     ```bash
-    npm node server.js
+    node server.js
     ```

-2. Open your web browser and go to `http://127.0.0.1:5500/index.html`.
+2. Open with live server and your web browser - go to `http://127.0.0.1:5500/index.html`.

 3. Use the provided UI to input your HTML, CSS, and JavaScript code.

-4. Define criteria for each code type using JSON format.
+4. Define criteria for each code type using JSON format and Upload.

 5. Click the "Run Test" button to initiate the analysis process.

-6. View the feedback provided by the application.
+6. View the feedback provided by the application can view in Console.

 ## API Endpoints